openbmc/entity-manager/CONFIG_FORMAT.md

 If you're just getting started and your goal is to add sensors dynamically, check out [My First Sensors](docs/my_first_sensors.md)

+## When adding/moving/removing a configuration file

+Please run `scripts/generate_config_list.sh` from the root of the repository so that configuration files are correctly referenced by meson.

 ## Configuration schema

 The config schema is documented in [README.md](schemas/README.md)